This time, Tibet stands silent as Olympics return to China

 After the Olympics, Beijing launched a sweeping campaign to control the hearts and minds of Tibetans.

-“People in Tibet have been leading a happy life,” Chinese Foreign Ministry spokesman Zhao Lijian told reporters ahead of these latest Olympics.

-Many areas have been targeted for the government’s signature anti-poverty campaign.
-Billions have been poured into airports, highways, schools and other construction in Tibet.
-Electricity and subsidized healthcare have come to vast swaths of the region.
+Many areas were targeted for the government’s signature anti-poverty campaign.
+Billions were poured into airports, highways, schools and other construction in Tibet.
+Electricity and free healthcare have come to vast swaths of the region.

-Such efforts have helped win support from some young Tibetans, said one Tibetan from a poor, rural part of the plateau, who agreed to speak anonymously in order to be candid.
-Generational rifts are emerging, as memories of an independent Tibet recede into the past and young urban Tibetans adopt Han Chinese manners and attitudes.
+Such efforts have helped win support from some young Tibetans, said one Tibetan from a poor, rural part of the plateau, who agreed to speak anonymously in order to speak candidly.

-At public schools, the curriculum cultivates a sense of belonging to the Chinese nation.
-On a state-chaperoned trip to Lhasa last year, foreign journalists were shown a boarding school for Tibetans, where many parents are required to send their children.
-The students, many of them far from home, studied in Mandarin; Tibetan was relegated to a single class.
-Hundreds of thousands now study at such schools — a sharp change from a decade ago, when most Tibetans studied largely in their own language.

 With jobs and investment come stepped up security and surveillance.